6 Natural Regions of Colombia: Discover their Secrets and Culture

 Gastronomy

-The Pacific Region is the most varied in terms of food.
-Cuisine in Choco is strongly influenced by its African roots, while the food in Cauca is a fusion of cultures and international cuisine.
-Food in Nariño is similar to that of other regions of Colombia, such as Cundinamarca and Boyaca, where potatoes are essential.
+The Pacific Region has the most varied food.
+Choco’s cuisine is strongly influenced by its African roots, while Cauca’s cuisine is a fusion of cultures and international cuisine.
+The food in Nariño is similar to that of other regions of Colombia, such as Cundinamarca and Boyaca, where potatoes are essential.

 Music